nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  After we include the libraries we are going to create the requied variables and constants this includes declaring the sensor pins,switch pins,relay pins, based on your circuit modify the pin numbers.next we include arrays to store the state of the devices as string which helps us to compare the pasta nd current states in  a simple and straight forward way.As usual we created a global http object that can be acessed throught the code.some boolean variables to save the states.Th saved wifi credentials are intially empty but the data in teh eeprom is written into them ,so before uploading the automation code make sure to upload the wifi_factory_setting code and write your wifi credentials.If youa re working in a local environment it is a good practice to put the wifi credentials of the network the server is connected to to,else you can use any wifi credentials.
+  After including the necessary libraries, declare the sensor pins, switch pins, and relay pins based on your circuit; then modify the PINs accordingly.
+Next, include arrays to store the states of the devices as strings, facilitating a simple comparison between the past and current states.
+As usual, create a global HTTP object accessible throughout the code.
+Use boolean variables to save the states.
+The saved Wi-Fi credentials are initially empty but will be populated with the data in the EEPROM.
+Therefore, before uploading the automation code, ensure you upload the 'wifi_factory_setting' code and write your Wi-Fi credentials.

+If you're working in a local environment, it's a good practice to input the Wi-Fi credentials of the network to which the server is connected.
+Otherwise, you can use any Wi-Fi credentials
 </p>

 ```c++